-Before he became the shit-throwing monkey referenced in Eyebrows and Assholes, Keith (name changed to protect the guilty) was the love of my life.
+Before he became a nightmare, Keith (name changed) was the love of my life.
 We’ve been broken up for four months, but I only recently learned how our story ends, so now I can tell it from the beginning.

 It’ll take me a few posts and a few Kleenexes, but for catharsis and posterity, here we fucking go…

 On a Friday in October of 2015, I scheduled a Tinder date with a tall handsome, curly-mopped runner named Michael who was visiting Pittsburgh for a wedding.

 We were to meet at a bar later that night for drinks and a hookup, but he ended up getting too drunk at the rehearsal dinner and couldn’t drive.

 With late notice and nothing else on my dance card, I scrapped my hot dress and went to bed early.

 The next morning–feeling equal parts perky and determined– I hopped back on Tinder to see what Saturday might bring.